Facts vs. Misbeliefs

 With so many diet, exercise and health trends appearing and disappearing, we attempt to sort through the research and deliver you the current facts so you can make informed decisions.

-What is the first thing that pops into your mind when you think about antioxidants?
+What are the first words that pop into your mind when you think about antioxidants?
 Probably something along the lines of… beneficial, healthy and great for longevity.
-These powerful little protectors of cellular structure and function play an important role in physical well-being, especially when obtained naturally from foods such as berries and…
+These powerful little protectors of cellular structure and function play an important role in physical well-being, especially when obtained naturally from foods such as berries…

 More…